RickBlouch/rickblouch.github.io/_posts/2020-01-18-Real-World-Performance-Gains-Span.md

 ## Summary

 I'm happy with both execution speed gains and the amount of reduced allocations.
 For a process that runs hundreds of millions of times per day, it adds up.
 Just doing some quick back of the napkin math for 1 large customer import, this could reduce memory usage by around 1GB.
-It's also opened my eyes to some other areas where it can be applied for most likely even greater gains.
+It has also opened my eyes to some other areas where it can be applied for most likely even greater gains.